Bauer College of Business: The AIM Center

 The AIM Center for Investment Management is a business center at Bauer that teaches undergraduate and graduate business students about corporate finance, accounting, information technology, marketing and other disciplines.
 The center features a laboratory, a conference room with video conferencing capabilities, a classroom, and a lobby with news video and a stock ticker.
 It is a $5 million facility which opened on February 20, 2002.
 The center was recognized as one of the best designed business school classrooms in the United States by American School and University magazine.

 The AIM Center houses the C. T. Bauer College of Business Cougar Investment Fund, L.L.C.
 The Cougar Fund is a private investment company run by graduate students, which manages real investors and real money.
 It began with an initial investment of $1.9 million and has regularly outperformed its benchmark on the S&P 500 Index.
 It currently manages over $9 million in assets.
-The Cougar Fund is rated third student stock analysis team in the world and number one, as of 2008, in the United States.
+The Cougar Fund is rated third student stock analysis team in the world and number one (2008) in the United States.